BetterStackHQ/terraform-provider-better-uptime/docs/resources/betteruptime_monitor.md

     `ipv6` Use IPv6 only

-    When not set, we use both IPv4 and IPv6 for our checks.
     Note: ip_version is used only if "checks_version" is set to "v2".
 - **maintenance_days** (List of String) An array of maintenance days to set.
 If a maintenance window is overnight both affected days should be set.
 Allowed values are ["mon", "tue", "wed", "thu", "fri", "sat", "sun"] or any subset of these days.
 - **maintenance_from** (String) Start of the maintenance window each day.
 We won't check your website during this window.
 Example: "01:00:00"